 - Utilize the functionality of AXIOM Process to leverage Project VIC and CAID files as well as PhotoDNA to categorize images automatically

-- Navigation within the evidence set, using the Artifact, File System, and Registry explorer functionality
+- Navigation within the evidence set utilizing multiple Explorers within AXIOM including Case Dashboard, Artifact, File System, Registry, and Connections

 - Using the Dynamic App Finder to discover SQLite databases and extract data from within and keep templates of those databases for use in future examinations

-- Application of bookmarks, tags, and comments to prepare case evidence for exporting and reporting
+- Application of tags and comments to prepare case evidence for exporting and reporting

-- Using AXIOM Examine visualization tools such as timeline and worldmap view to emphasize user behavior patterns
+- Using AXIOM Examine’s visualization tools such as the timeline and worldmap views to emphasize user’s behavior patterns

 - Building intuitive reports and sharing and managing portable cases with stakeholders